Mennonite Central Committee British Columbia

 Mennonite Central Committee British Columbia (MCC BC) is one of six provincial divisions of Mennonite Central Committee Canada (MCC Canada), which works with Mennonite Central Committee US to form MCC International (MCC).
 MCC is a Christian relief, development and peacebuilding charity that works with local churches in Africa, Asia, Europe, the Middle East, Latin America, the Caribbean, the United States, and Canada.

-Justice & Peace (BC): MCC BC spent 6% on this program in F2020.
+Justice and Peace – 2% of program and grant costs.
 Justice and Peace services include MCC BC's End Abuse program, Indigenous relations, and constituency engagement.
 MCC BC's End Abuse program involves support groups and weekly classes for women in intimate partner abuse situations, and groups for men who want to voluntarily learn healthier ways of being in relationships.
-In F2020, MCC BC's program, Home Improvement, helped male participants with a total of 77 children take responsibility for their behaviours and positively change their familial relationships.
-Additionally, 898 people participated in MCC BC's Indigenous Neighbours program, which strives to build respectful relationships between Indigenous and non-Indigenous people, in F2020.
+In F2022, the End Abuse program had 369 participants.
+As part of its Indigenous Neighbors program, 1,170 children and youth participated in workshops on reconciliation.

 My anchor